zzarbi/buster-app/README.md

-The Buster API.
+#BUSTER APP

 Here at dave we work a lot with third party data providers who aren't always the most consistent and reliable.
 For this test we have created an third party api that mimics the things we do regurarly here.

-THE BUSTER API
+## THE BUSTER API
-The buster api lives here: https://5b2f73d1.ngrok.io If you make a GET request to that url you should get back something like { ok: true }
+The buster api lives here: http://34.102.239.194
+If you make a GET request to that url you should get back something like { ok: true }

 Your available endpoints are: